 Even when your actual gear placement is perfect in every other way, if the rock you’re putting the piece into is bad, the placement is bad.
 The force of falling onto a piece of gear could cause the rock to detach from the wall.
 Rachele emphasizes to check rock quality on a macro and micro level before slotting your pro.
 Macro means looking at the whole feature, whether it’s the size of a toaster oven or a coffee table, to see if it’s detached or loose.
 Micro means looking at the area immediately around the placement for crumbly or fractured rock.

 However, if you get one irretrievably stuck, you’ll be losing out on a good chunk of change in equipment costs.
 Sometimes freeing a stuck cam is a simple task, like when a cam has walked back into a crack and hasn’t become over-cammed, just unreachable.
 In this case, you just need a tool that’s long enough to reach the cam triggers and pull the cam out.
 Tape and a long stick are sometimes necessary for this operation.
-The tools in this review are marginally different lengths; we’re talking about differences in length of a quarter of an inch at best.
+The tools in this overview are marginally different lengths; we’re talking about differences in length of a quarter of an inch at best.
 All of these nut tools fall within a fairly small price range.

 What you’re looking for is a crack that you can just fit the hex into.
 Place the hex so that it has opposite sides making contact with either side of the crack, with the sling coming out diagonally from the bottom.
 Look for constrictions and treat them just like a large nut.
 As with nuts, give the hex a gentle tug to seat it in position, then extend it with a quickdraw.
 Extremely thin design allows you to get into even the tiniest cracks.
 I have mine clipped to a full sized BD Neutrino biner, less likely to fumble then a mini biner but still the chance to drop it is there.